Mongoose (company): Post-BMX Products

 Mongoose was sold to American Group in 1985 and marketed by their Service Cycle subsidiary.

 Bell Sports bought American Group in 1995 and sold Mongoose to Brunswick Outdoor Recreation Group in 1997.

 Brunswick sold Mongoose to Pacific Cycle in 2000 and Pacific Cycle was bought by Montreal-based Dorel Industries in 2004.
 As of 2018, Mongoose models are available through Pacific Cycle in Madison, Wisconsin.

 On 11 October 2021 Pon Holdings, headquartered in Amsterdam, the Netherlands announced that they acquired US-based bike company Dorel Sports.
-By combining Pon.Bike and Dorel Sports, a leading bicycle company in the world will be created, with a combined revenue of around 2.5 billion euro.